SmithsonianWorkshops/SMSC_2023_Conservation_Genomics/Day8-RNAseq/transcriptome_assembly.md

 ### De novo transcriptome assembly

 Now we can move on to the actual assembly.
+If we were doing this for real (and didn't need it to finish in a couple of hours) we could give this job a lot less memory than this.
+A decent rule of thumb is about 1G of RAM per 1 million read pairs.
+You may have to adjust from there, but that will be a good place to start.

 Docs for TransABySS: https://github.com/bcgsc/transabyss

 CPUs: 24